glotzerlab/signac/doc/projects.rst

     $ signac export /data/my_project_archive "a_{job.sp.a}/b_{job.sp.b}"

 It is possible to directly export to a zip-file or tarball by simply providing the path to the archive-file as target (*e.g.* ``$ signac export /data/my_project_archive.zip``).
-This works equivalently for zip-files, as well as uncompressed and compressed tarballs.
 For more details on how to use ``signac export``, type ``$ signac export --help``.

 .. note::